 - Requires occasional lifting and carrying of heavy equipment, up to approximately 60 pounds.

-To apply to this position, send your cover letter, resume and responses to the following questions to firstname.lastname@example.org.
+To apply to this position, send your cover letter and resume to email@example.com.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or veteran status.

 Starting Salary: From $42,000 to $44,000 per year